johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 Node Name Blacklist
 ~~~~~~~~~~~~~~~~~~~
 Node names entered here are skipped in the path search.
 This is a good way
-to avoid nodes of extremely high degree that overwhelmes the results and
+to avoid nodes of extremely high degree that overwhelms the results and
 effectively blocks out results including lower degree nodes. *See also Cull
 Highest Degree Node below.*